dknoester/ealib/INSTALL.md

 MSU HPCC (ROLL YOUR OWN, AT YOUR OWN RISK, INSTALLS IN YOUR HOME DIR):
 ========

+Boost may (or maynot work) with all module configurations.
+I made the following modifications to my own modules to get it to work: module rm Boost module load gcc
+(Put these in your bashrc file if you decide to go this route.)

 Make sure that your path includes ${HOME}/bin, e.g., put this:
     export PATH=$PATH:${HOME}/bin
 ... in your ~/.bashrc (or other shell startup script).